nataliaz87/capstone_stock_market/README.md

-# EDGAR Stock Market 2020 Analysis (Quarters 1- 3)
+# Securities and Exchange Commission EDGAR Stock Market 2020 Analysis (Quarters 1- 3)

 ### Presentation is availble above as an attachment.